 Finally, The Hidden Pierre Elliott Trudeau: The Faith Behind the Politics, a co-edited volume with John English and journalist Richard Gwyn, provided unique perspectives on Catholicism in public life based upon a conference held at St. Jerome’s University.
 Widely reviewed in newspapers and the Catholic media, its first print run sold out in less than a month.

-In addition to academic writing, I have also supported various documentary film projects as a researcher:
+I have also supported various documentary film projects as a researcher:

 Arctic Defenders.
 Director John Walker.
 Historical adviser.
 2011-13.